JohannesLeppittNTIV/JohannesLeppittNTIV/README.md

 - 📫 How to reach me: Johannes.Leppitt@elev.ga.ntig.se
 - 😄 Pronouns: Attack Helicopter
 - ⚡ Fun fact: While social media is supposed to bring people together, studies have shown that going on social media too much makes people depressed.
 People become attached to the validation that comes with being popular on social media.
+- 📜 "Quotes are for dumb people who can't think of something intelligent to say on their own." - Bo Burnham

 [![JohannesLeppittNTIV's GitHub Stats](https://github-readme-stats.vercel.app/api?username=JohannesLeppittNTIV&show_icons=true)](https://github.com/JohannesLeppittNTIV)